mahaloz/Filler/README.md

 ## About

 Considering the high rate of automation in binary analysis and exploitation, the question spawns: what methods do have to preventing automated hacking.
-The [Cyber Grand Challenge](https://www.darpa.mil/program/cyber-grand-challenge) hosted by DARPA, proved that we are on the brink of automation, but an effective method to halting executors may be Adversarial code injects.
+The [Cyber Grand Challenge](https://www.darpa.mil/program/cyber-grand-challenge) (CGC) hosted by DARPA, proved that we are on the brink of automation, but an effective method to halting executors may be Adversarial code injects.

 ## Purpose